Did you receive a vegetable container from us this year (2021)? To register your information, click here.

 Containers need watered every day, preferably in the morning.
 If the soil begins to feel dry and look lighter in color, you’ll want to give the plant more water.
 You can tell if the soil needs more water by digging down into the soil a couple of inches.
 If it feels dry, water until it drains out of the bottom.
 Pour water on slowly, being careful to not flood the plant.
 In hot, dry weather, this could be more than once a day.

-Those that received a container garden in June of 2020 should have received a small packet of fertilizer.
+Those that received a container garden in June should have received a small packet of fertilizer.
 This should be “scratched in” to the soil around the outer edges of the plant(s) in late June or early July.

 Here is a picture of the lettuce base, once it has been cut down.
 This one is part of the bucket that also contains peppers and onions.